 Susan was a presenter in Philadelphia at the 2013 NAIS conference, the National Association of Independent Schools, attended by head’s of schools across North America.
 She is an active member of the QWF and has done improv speaking for Montreal’s Confabulation.
 She teaches spinning classes at the Westmount YMCA.

 Susan is currently writing and researching another book, a non-fiction biography about an Ottawa woman and her lifelong struggle with schizophrenia- her journey through motherhood, anti-depressant medication, shock therapy, jail, first and second generation anti-psychotics, interspersed between bouts of hospitalization.
-Susan’s first-hand experience at the Douglas Hospital has been instrumental in navigating the complex and complicated world of psychotic behaviour.
+Susan’s first-hand experience at the Douglas Institute has been instrumental in navigating the complex and complicated world of psychotic behaviour.
 As of yet, brain imaging has not been able to reveal a single reliable biological marker for schizophrenia, or for any mental illness.
 It’s an observed condition.

 Susan loves music, live theatre, exercise, the Westmount Public Library, Mount Royal, cardinals, angels, the Atlantic Ocean, Snow White’s Path and New York City.
 Above all she loves her family and friends.
 “We’ll be Friends Forever, won’t we, Pooh?’ asked Piglet.
 Even longer,’ Pooh answered.”